DrummerDee/DrummerDee/README.md

   <p align="left">

-- 🔭 I’m currently working on building CRUD & REACT applications
+- 🔭 I’m currently working on using intellij and build automation

-- 🌱 I’m currently learning React & Next.js
+- 🌱 I’m currently learning Java and Maven

 - 🤝 I’m looking for help with Data Structures & Algorithms